luuisotorres/Churn-Rate-Prediction/README.md

 # Kaggle

-This notebook is also on Kaggle, where plotly plots are interactive, so I highly recommend you taking a loot at <a src = "https://www.kaggle.com/code/lusfernandotorres/exploratory-data-analysis-and-churn-prediction">Clickin here</a>.
+This notebook is also on Kaggle, where plotly plots are interactive, so I highly recommend you taking a look at it <a html = "https://www.kaggle.com/code/lusfernandotorres/exploratory-data-analysis-and-churn-prediction">Clickin here</a>.

 ---